 Ten Years After Prohibition Vote, Little Changes In Monmouth, Oregon

 Towns build identities from the stories they tell about themselves.
-In Monmouth, Oregon, those stories were about the town’s most distinguishing feature: prohibition.
+In Monmouth, Oregon, where I grew up, those stories were often about the town’s most unique feature: prohibition.
 Monmouth was the last dry town on the entire West Coast.
 In 2002, the year I moved away for college, residents voted for the first time to allow beer and wine sales.
 A decade later I went back to find out what had changed.

 I'm interested in stories about identity.
 In this case, the identity of a town.
 Growing up in Monmouth, I knew how important the town's dry status was to some people.
 Even though it probably hurt the town economically more than it helped socially or otherwise, many residents saw it as the feature that made their town unique.
 Without it, they said, Monmouth would become another one of the many indistinguishable small Oregon towns.
 This tension, the idea of holding onto something that is hurting you because it is a major part of what defines you, I think is what drew me to this story.